-Not all Buddha tattoos are the same, obviously.
+Obviously, not all Buddha tattoos are the same.
 There are the meditating Buddha, the Laughing Buddha and many other types of tattoo designs.
 The kind of Buddha you get depends on a number of factors such as your culture, the tattoo artist you go to, the kind of equipment they use.
 Also, getting a Buddha tattoos does not always mean getting the image of Buddha inked.

 You could get symbols relating to Buddhism like a Bodhi tree, Dharmachakra, Lotus, etc. There are too many symbols related to Buddhism, and there is no way one could know all the symbols and their meanings.
 Below, there is a list of different kinds of Buddha Tattoos along with their meanings.

 This is the design of a fat Chinese Buddha laughing while looking very cheerful.
-Those who choose this particular type tattoo design do so because it represents a separation of material goods, have a sense of humor, and a spiritual connection to the meditative mind.
+Those who choose this particular type of tattoo design do so because it represents a separation of material goods, have a sense of humour, and a spiritual connection to the meditative mind.

 The meaning of this tattoo is pretty clear.
 It simply said that Buddha blesses anyone who sees him.
 In case you are going for a tattoo of more than one color, make sure you highlight the palm by getting Buddha’s face and palm in different colors.

 Type #6 The Buddha in front of a Bodhi tree